ORG4N/computing-group-project/README.md

 - Home page: The websites main page, which goes into detail on what EcoBadge is and shows the EcoBadge tiers.
 - About Us page: A page where members of the EcoBadge team are shown with information on EcoBadge's journey and future plans.
 - Login page: The websites login, users/businesses can login or sign up by picking an account type and credentials.
-- User Profile page: Your user page, where you can see your personal assessment score and recent places you've visited.

 ### Directory